 metadata

-timing, config info
+request + config info

 data[]

-entities + inline refs
+entities + resolved refs

 relations

-by root sysId
+by root entity sysId

 referenced